+Aug.
+22, 2022 - May 19, 2023

-Thanksgiving break: Wednesday-Sunday, Nov.
-24-28, 2021 Christmas break: Saturday, Dec.
-18, 2021 - Monday, Jan.
-3, 2022 Martin Luther King Jr. holiday: Monday, Jan.
-17, 2022 Good Friday holiday: Friday, April 15, 2022 NOTE: Because of the supervised practice hour requirements, dietetic interns holiday breaks do not always coincide with Bluffton University undergraduate holiday schedule.
+NOTE: Because of the supervised practice hour requirements, dietetic interns holiday breaks do not always coincide with Bluffton University undergraduate holiday schedule.

 Graduate credit:

 All interns who maintain their supervised practice hours and complete appropriate activities and projects as assigned will receive 18 hours of graduate-level experience credit.
-The courses are as follows:

-FALL SEMESTER: NTR 501 Practicum in Clinical Nutrition 1 (3 credits) NTR 502 Practicum in Food Systems Management 1 (3 credits)

-NTR 503 Practicum in Community

-Nutrition/Public Health Nutrition

-1 (3 credits)

-SPRING SEMESTER:

-NTR 504 Practicum in Clinical Nutrition 2 (3 credits) NTR 505 Practicum in Food Systems Management 2 (3 credits) NTR 506 Practicum in Community Nutrition/Public Health Nutrition 2 (3 credits) PREREQUISITES:
+The courses are as follows: FALL SEMESTER: NTR 501 Practicum in Clinical Nutrition 1 (3) NTR 502 Practicum in Food Systems Management 1 (3) NTR 503 Practicum in Community Nutrition/Public Health Nutrition 1 (3) SPRING SEMESTER: NTR 504 Practicum in Clinical Nutrition 2 (3) NTR 505 Practicum in Food Systems Management 2 (3) NTR 506 Practicum in Community Nutrition/Public Health Nutrition 2 (3) PREREQUISITES:

 All dietetics interns are required to have successfully completed an Accreditation Council for Education in Nutrition and Dietetics (ACEND) accredited undergraduate Didactic Program in Dietetics and obtained a baccalaureate degree.
 COURSES Note that all courses are taken on a credit/no credit basis.
-NTR 501 PRACTICUM IN CLINICAL NUTRITION 1 (3 credits) Development and integration of clinical nutrition knowledge, skills and competency requirements in clinical settings.
+NTR 501 PRACTICUM IN CLINICAL NUTRITION 1 (3) Development and integration of clinical nutrition knowledge, skills and competency requirements in clinical settings.
 Credit/no credit.
-NTR 502 PRACTICUM IN FOOD SYSTEMS MANAGEMENT 1 (3 credits) Development and integration of knowledge, skills and competencies in food systems management practice settings.
+NTR 502 PRACTICUM IN FOOD SYSTEMS MANAGEMENT 1 (3) Development and integration of knowledge, skills and competencies in food systems management practice settings.
 Credit/no credit.
-NTR 503 PRACTICUM IN COMMUNITY NUTRITION/PUBLIC HEALTH NUTRITION 1 (3 credits) Development and integration of community and public health nutrition knowledge, skills and competency requirements in varied community and public health settings.
+NTR 503 PRACTICUM IN COMMUNITY NUTRITION/PUBLIC HEALTH NUTRITION 1 (3) Development and integration of community and public health nutrition knowledge, skills and competency requirements in varied community and public health settings.
 Credit/no credit.
-NTR 504 PRACTICUM IN CLINICAL NUTRITION 2 (3 credits) Continuation of the development and integration of clinical nutrition knowledge, skill and competency requirements in clinical practice settings.
+NTR 504 PRACTICUM IN CLINICAL NUTRITION 2 (3) Continuation of the development and integration of clinical nutrition knowledge, skill and competency requirements in clinical practice settings.
 Credit/no credit.
-NTR 505 PRACTICUM IN FOOD SYSTEMS MANAGEMENT 2 (3 credits) Continuation of the development and integration of knowledge, skills and competency requirements in food systems management practice settings.
+NTR 505 PRACTICUM IN FOOD SYSTEMS MANAGEMENT 2 (3) Continuation of the development and integration of knowledge, skills and competency requirements in food systems management practice settings.
 Credit/no credit.
-NTR 506 PRACTICUM IN COMMUNITY NUTRITION/PUBLIC HEALTH NUTRITION 2 (3 credits) Continuation of the development and integration of community nutrition and public health nutrition knowledge, skills and competency requirements in community and public health settings Credit/no credit.
+NTR 506 PRACTICUM IN COMMUNITY NUTRITION/PUBLIC HEALTH NUTRITION 2 (3) Continuation of the development and integration of community nutrition and public health nutrition knowledge, skills and competency requirements in community and public health settings Credit/no credit.
 Admissions process:

-The following are the criteria for admission to the Dietetics Internship Program (see the website for the due date): - Completion of a Dietetic Internship Centralized Application without previously being matched to a dietetics internship program participating in DICAS - Submission of the complete DICAS application program including personal statement, resume and 3 letters of recommendation - Final official transcripts sent to Dietetics Internship Experience Coordinator - Submission of DPD Verification Statement signed by DPD director - Payment of application fee - New copies of personal statement, resume and letters of reference may be requested to be submitted to Bluffton University's Dietetics Internship Experience Coordinator if items within the DICAS application are unusable or if the information needs to be updated to be applicable to Bluffton's internship program.
+The following are the criteria for admission to the Dietetics Internship Program (see the website for the due date): - Completion of a Dietetic Internship Centralized Application without previously being matched to a dietetics internship program participating in DICAS - Submission of the complete DICAS application program including personal statement, resume and three letters of recommendation - Final official transcripts sent to Dietetics Internship Experience Coordinator - Submission of DPD Verification Statement signed by DPD director - Payment of application fee - New copies of personal statement, resume and letters of reference may be requested to be submitted to Bluffton University's Dietetics Internship Experience Coordinator if items within the DICAS application are unusable or if the information needs to be updated to be applicable to Bluffton's internship program.
 A selection committee comprised of internship preceptors, alumni, dietetics program professors and the internship Experience Coordinator will select ten interns from the pool of eligible applicants.
 Selection is based on personal statements, references, didactic dietetic and overall academic ability, related work experience, volunteer and leadership experience and the applicant's overall fit with the emphasis and nature of Bluffton's dietetic internship.
 Once selected, Bluffton University interns must contact the experience coordinator to accept their internship position and complete the following: - Online admissions application through the office of adult and graduate education - Submit official copies of their college transcripts if not done previously Completion requirements: